Polanco’s sac fly in ninth lifts Twins over Rays 5-4

 MINNEAPOLIS (AP) — Jorge Polanco hit a game-ending sacrifice fly in the ninth inning to lift the Minnesota Twins over the Tampa Bay Rays 5-4 Sunday.

-Max Kepler led off the ninth against Matt Wisler (3-5) with a double and moved to third when Austin Meadows misplayed the ball in left field.
-Polanco then hit a drive that was caught on the right-field warning track, scoring Kepler without a throw.
+Max Kepler led off the ninth against Matt Wisler (3-5) with a line drive slicing away from left fielder Austin Meadows toward the foul line.
+Kepler reached second, and when the ball skipped under Meadows’ glove for an error, he took an extra base.
+Two pitches later, Polanco hit a drive that was caught on the right-field warning track, scoring Kepler without a throw.

-Alexander Colomé (3-4) pitched a scoreless ninth for the Twins, who won their third straight series, all against first-place teams.
-They took three of four at Houston last weekend and began their current nine-game homestand by winning two of three against both the White Sox and the Rays.
+“We did it with (Kepler) putting a good swing on the ball, going hard out of the box, giving himself a chance,” manager Rocco Baldelli said.
+“The ball was misplayed and him ending up at third base, that’s where we need him on that play.
+It was a good baseball play by him.”

+Kepler finished with two doubles, two walks and three runs scored, while Polanco walked three times and scored twice in addition to driving in the game-winning run.
+Alexander Colomé (3-4) pitched a scoreless ninth for the Twins to earn the win.

 Mike Zunino and Wander Franco homered for the Rays.